-Maud Mandel, associate professor of history and Judaic studies and director of the Program in Judaic Studies, will become Brown’s next dean of the College July 1, the University announced Tuesday.
+Maud Mandel, professor of history and Judaic studies and director of the Program in Judaic Studies, assumed the dean of the College position July 1.

 Mandel’s selection as the University’s top academic officer for undergraduates concludes a national search that began last October, shortly after the announcement that then-Dean of the College Katherine Bergeron would leave Jan.
 1 to serve as the president of Connecticut College.

-Mandel will replace Vice President for Campus Life and Student Services Margaret Klawunn, who served as interim dean of the College last semester.
+Mandel replaces Vice President for Campus Life and Student Services Margaret Klawunn, who served as interim dean of the College last semester.